Disclaimer: I do not own Ranma or Tenchi Muyo. This is a non-profit work of fanfiction meant only for entertainment.

 "Oh."
 Shampoo seemed oddly thoughtful for a moment as they made their way back.

-The food they had swiped from Saran's ship turned out to be quite good putting to rest the long standing theory that the only thing Ukyo was good at cooking was Okonomiyaki.
+The food supplies they had swiped from Saran's ship turned out to be quite good, thus putting to rest the long standing theory that the only thing Ukyo was good at cooking was Okonomiyaki.
 Of course the portable heating device that Nabiki had swiped made things oddly easy, even if she had no idea why it was doing whatever it was doing.

 Shampoo moved to near the entrance to take the first watch, while the others got as comfortable as the situation permitted.
 The blankets they robbed from the ship helped a great deal.
 Shampoo kept one wrapped around herself to protect herself from the cool night air.